 - The number of violations within each system is not taken into account, and estimates are not available for the number of people who consume infected water or get ill from consumption.

 - Not all violations are equivalent; some violations occur but are addressed quickly, while some violations can linger for years.
-Violations could be slightly over or much higher than the MCL.
+Violations could be slightly over or much higher than the Maximum Contaminant Level.

 - Testing date, frequency, location, and type can play a role in violation detection.

-- What violations are labeled as health based have changed over time.
+- Violations identified as health-based have changed over time.